atheed/impressionist-image-rendering/README.md

 # Impressionist Image Rendering
-Uses Canny edge detection to produce impressionist/painterly renderings of images
+Uses Canny edge detection to produce impressionist/painterly renderings of images.

+First, canny edgels are obtained for the input image(s) (complete with non-maximal suppresion, hysteresis, etc.); then, paint strokes are made perpendicular to the edge directions.
+Additionally, a certain amount of random perturbations in paintstroke-angles was implemented, to give the results a more natural, impressionist feel.
+Various radii of paint strokes were tested before settling on radius=1 as a good choice.

 ## Results
 Below are two images (both the originals, and the final impressionist renderings) that were used to test the renderer.
 They are provided here just to showcase a couple of sample results: